Travel Money Guide: UK

 - What to take on your next trip to the UK?

 Think about how you're going to use your card.
-If you'll be making a large number of cash withdrawals, you may want to go for a card such as the NAB Traveller Card, which doesn't charge international ATM fees when withdrawing a supported currency.
+If you'll be making a large number of cash withdrawals, you may want to go for a card such as the NAB Traveller Card (Discontinued), which doesn't charge international ATM fees when withdrawing a supported currency.

 - What not to take?

-Most of the cards above have similar withdrawal fees when withdrawing Pound Sterling, but if you plan to travel to Ireland, you may wish to stay away from the ANZ Travel Card and Commonwealth Bank Travel Money Card, as these have higher fees of €2.20 per withdrawal compared to the average of €1.50-€2 per withdrawal.
-Also, if you plan on reloading your card often and in smaller amounts, you may wish to stay away from the Multi Currency Cash Passport, Suncorp Cash Passport, Commonwealth Bank Travel Money Card, Travelex Prepaid MasterCard and Travelex Cash Passport Mastercard.
+Most of the cards above have similar withdrawal fees when withdrawing Pound Sterling, but if you plan to travel to Ireland, you may wish to stay away from the Commonwealth Bank Travel Money Card, as it has higher fees of €2.20 per withdrawal compared to the average of €1.50-€2 per withdrawal.
+Also, if you plan on reloading your card often and in smaller amounts, you may wish to stay away from the Cash Passport Mastercard and Suncorp Cash Passport.
 These come with a hefty reload fee of 1.1% or $15, whichever is greater.
 This isn't a high fee if you load more than $1500 onto your card, but if you load amounts of say $500 onto your card each time, you'll effectively be paying a reload fee of 3%.